jgbarbosa/vis/docs/intro_to_hpc/intro_to_hpc_05.md

 #SBATCH -N 1             # Total number of nodes requested (16 cores/node)
 #SBATCH -n 1             # Total number of mpi tasks requested
 #SBATCH -t 00:10:00      # Run time (hh:mm:ss)
-#SBATCH -A VIS      # <-- Allocation name to charge job against
+#SBATCH -A CTLS2017      # <-- Allocation name to charge job against
 ```

 Now, we need to provide instructions to the compute node on how to run `autodock_vina`.
 This information would come from the `autodock_vina` instruction manual.
 Continue editing `job.slurm` with VIM, and add this to the bottom: